Closed

 What expenses are eligible under Financial Relief Program?

-Interdisciplinary school projects with cultural partners.
+Interdisciplinary projects carried out in collaboration with cultural partners.

 Who can I contact for more information about the Financial Relief Program?